pavlovt/tails/README.md

 # Tails - SailsJS + TypeScript

-This is SailsJS project in which you can write your Models and Controllers in TypeScript and your stules in Sass.
+This is SailsJS project in which you can write your Models and Controllers in TypeScript and your styles in Sass.

 ## Istallation